We are the leading sustainable development organisation in Wales –

 Whether it’s paying the real Living Wage so that workers can live and not just exist, reshaping business practices to minimise environmental harm, or engaging with employees, supply chains and customers to reduce greenhouse gas emissions – we believe that raising ambition benefits organisations in Wales and beyond now and for the future.

-Our vision is a society where we have stabilised the climate, we respect and enrich the planet’s finite resources, and every person is respected, valued and able to meet their needs.
+Our vision is a world with a stable climate, a society which respects and protects the planet’s finite resources, and every person is respected, valued and able to meet their needs.

 If you share these aims, you’ll know that making the necessary changes can be hard.
 There needs to be bold decision-making and urgent action.
 That’s where we can help.